 1. Our sensors suck at detecting physical reality with high fidelity - Your eyes, ears, tongue, skin, and nose are crappy sensors.
 First off, our vision has a hole in it.
 We have a blind spot, that we are not aware of because our brain fills in the details.
-If you want to find your blind spot you can do the wikipedia thing: https://en.wikipedia.org/wiki/Blind\spot\(vision).
-Another reality regarding vision is that the visible spectrum that our eyes see is quite limited compared to the full spectrum (https://en.wikipedia.org/wiki/Visible\spectrum).
+Wikipedia does a good job of allowing you to find and experience your blind through the blind spot test(5).
+Another reality regarding vision is that the visible spectrum that our eyes see is quite limited compared to the full spectrum(6).
 That is why you do not see the infrared light emitted by the LED on your TV remote when you press buttons, and that's why you can't see Xrays.
 Your eyes see a limited amount of wavelengths.
-Let's not get started on optical illusions (https://en.wikipedia.org/wiki/Optical\illusion) where a static image appers to be moving, colors are detected incorrectly, and various lengths are incorrectly perceived.
+Let's not get started on optical illusions(7) where a static image appears to be moving, colors are detected incorrectly, and various lengths are incorrectly perceived.
 How about our ears?
 Ever hear of a dog whistle or a deer whistle?
 They produce ultrasonic sound that those animals hear but we do not.
-There is a whole lot of sounds about 20kHz that we do not hear.
+There is a whole lot of sounds above 20kHz that we do not hear.
 Skin is another dubious sensory organ.
 Ever seen the rubber hand illusion video?
-Visit https://www.youtube.com/watch?v=DphlhmtGRqI for a taste, even though there are many versions of this same experiment on youtube.
+It's incredible that we can remap our hand onto a rubber hand!(8) I strongly suggest you follow the link to watch this 3 minute.